johnybx/KCores.jl/Doc/Docs.md

 **NOTE: **Core number is not defined for parallel edges or selfloops.
 If graph given to the functions contain parallel edges or selfloops they are deleted and warning is raised.

 ### Helper functions
+*This functions have no special meaning, they were used only for testing and my personal use*

 #### read_edges_from_file(file::String;last_vertex::Int64 = None,directed::Bool = false,start_vertex::Int64 = 0,key_of_edge_attr::String="cost",selfloops::Bool = true,parallel_edges::Bool =true )